 Older Shelter Cats are Usually Spayed or Neutered

 Given the large number of homeless cats, spaying or neutering pets is a moral imperative, but it also represents one more expense for cash-strapped owners.
 Many older cats have already been fixed, sparing new owners the expense, hassle, and anxiety over the procedure.

 Cats Are Living Longer Than They Used To

 Potential adopters may be concerned that if they choose an older cat, they won’t have many years with her.
 However, cats (particularly indoor cats) are living far longer than they used to.
 Barring accidents or serious medical problems, most cats now live into their teens, often their late teens, and some well into their twenties, because owners are more protective and better informed, and veterinary care has advanced over the years.

 There Are Options for Avoiding Costly Veterinary Bills

-Potential adopters of senior cats may also worry that a senior cat could develop medical problems sooner, but there are pet insurance schemes, as well as charities that help pay the vet bills in the case of illness or accident if owners are suffering financial difficulties.
-Some rescue organizations and shelters also offer options such long-term fostering, through which the senior cat resides with her new human companions indefinitely, but is still technically under ownership of the shelter, and thus eligible to receive medical care there for free.
+Potential adopters of senior cats may also worry that a senior cat could develop medical problems sooner.
+For those on a tight budget, some rescue organizations and shelters also offer options such long-term fostering whereby the senior cat resides with her new human companions indefinitely, but is still technically under ownership of the shelter, and thus eligible to receive medical care there for free.